neutrons/inspired/README.md

 3. Download the repository.
 Setup/Update the environment

     ```bash
-    pixi install
-    ```

-4. Enter the environment

-    ```bash
     pixi shell
     ```

-5. To download the latest DFT database and ML models from Zenodo and extract the files, go to (create) a folder where you want to keep these files, run:
+4. To download the latest DFT database and ML models from Zenodo and extract the files, go to (create) a folder where you want to keep these files, run:

     ```bash
     wget https://zenodo.org/records/11478889/files/dftdb.tar.gz